dyspop/responsysrest/README.md

     client.create_profile_extension('CONTACTS_LIST')

-If you've used the defaults from the boilerplate config this creates a `CONTACTS_LIST_pet` profile extension table extending `CONTACTS_LIST` in a folder named `___api-generated` with no records and no non-default fields.
+If you've used the defaults from the boilerplate config this creates a `CONTACTS_LIST_pet` profile extension table extending `CONTACTS_LIST` in the UIfolder specified by your client configuration (default is `___api-generated`) with no records and no non-default fields.

 You can also specify the extension you want to use, but this function is opinionated and will only let you create a profile extension table that begins with the name of the profile list that is being extended.